quicwg/base-drafts/draft-ietf-quic-transport.md

 This section describes streams in terms of their send or receive components.
-Two state machines are described: one for the streams on which an endpoint transmits data ({{stream-send-states}}), and another for streams on which an endpoint receives data ({{stream-recv-states}}).
+Two state machines are described: one for the streams on which an endpoint transmits data ({{stream-send-states}}) and another for streams on which an endpoint receives data ({{stream-recv-states}}).

-Unidirectional streams use either the sending or receiving state machine depending on the stream type and endpoint role.
+Unidirectional streams use either the sending or receiving state machine, depending on the stream type and endpoint role.
 Bidirectional streams use both state machines at both endpoints.
 For the most part, the use of these state machines is the same whether the stream is unidirectional or bidirectional.
 The